 - fresh strawberries, raspberries, and blueberries – choose ripe berries.
 Rinse and pat dry just before using – we put sliced berries in between each layer of the cake for that signature chantilly layer cake look; we also keep the decorations simple and elegant by topping the cake with more fresh berries.

-Pro Tip: Freezing the cakes makes cutting them in half, stacking, and frosting MUCH easier.
+Pro Tip: Freezing the cake layers makes cutting them in half, stacking, and frosting MUCH easier.
 The cakes will be defrosted by the time you’ve finished assembling the whole cake, so it can be served as soon as you’re done assembling and decorating.

 PREP: Spray two 8-inch round cake pans with cooking spray and line each with a piece of parchment paper.
 Preheat the oven to 350 degrees.
 In a large mixing bowl, whisk together the flour (see notes), salt, baking powder, and baking soda.
 In a separate bowl, combine the milk, eggs, oil, sour cream, and vanilla.